genevate/style_guides/business/personality.md

 ## Accountability

-What you list in your dossier, you *must* be accountable for.
+What you list in your personality, you *must* be accountable for.
 If people find you don't practice what you preach; lack follow through; or behave in a manner not described, you will erorde trust with the team.
 Hold yourself to accoountable, be open for feedback as well as praise, and a willingness to grow instead.

 ## Roster